theTushar-dot/CSD/README.md

 ## Readme file Structure

+Here, I present a thorough analysis of the findings from the given assignment.
+The document is divided into five sections:

+1. Detailed walkthrough of the main.py code.
+2. Impact of different inputs to ControlNet and various scheduler algorithms on image generation quality.
+3. Analysis of generating images with different aspect ratios and their quality.
+4. Factors affecting inference time, including hardware and algorithmic complexity.
+5. Showcase of all generated images, detailing unique challenges and solutions.

 # Assignment Analysis

 This document presents a thorough analysis of the findings from the given assignment.
 It is divided into the following sections: